Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 - No FDA approval yet: All dosing data comes from clinical trials; approval expected 2027

 Retatrutide's dosing schedule looks simple on paper — 2mg, 4mg, 8mg, 12mg.
-What the tables don't tell you is why the timing matters, what to actually do when side effects show up, and the key decision point most guides completely skip: whether 8mg is enough or you should push to 12mg.
-That's what this guide is for.
+What the tables don't show is why the timing matters for adults specifically, what to do when side effects appear, and the key decision point most guides skip: whether 8mg is enough or you should push to 12mg.
+That is what this guide covers.

 | Phase | Weeks | Weekly Dose | What to Expect | Notes |